mayalabsio/pipedream/README.md

 The `--state` argument takes a comma-separated string of 1s and 0s representing the initial state of the roof.
 The `--bucket` argument specifies which position should be treated as the hole (0-based index).

+(P.S. this project has no dependencies and intends to remain as barebones as possible.
+You can include an optional `matplotlib` if you want an alternative to the default ASCII plotter)

 Basic controls :